 A wonderful addition to the wardrobe of anyone with underarm sweating (excessive or not!) are absorbent undershirts, absorbent tee shirts, absorbent dress shirts, and absorbent underarm pads.
 You can nab a sweet coupon for them in our Deals and Discounts page.

-While most people find that antiperspirants, Botox injections, miraDry or a combination of these hyperhidrosis treatments are enough to manage even the most severe case of excessive sweating in the underarms, there are those who seek a surgical approach to treat their axillary hyperhidrosis.
+While nearly all people find that antiperspirants, Botox injections, miraDry or a combination of these hyperhidrosis treatments are enough to manage even the most severe case of excessive sweating in the underarms, there are those who seek a surgical approach to treat their axillary hyperhidrosis.
 Underarm surgery techniques include: excision, curettage, liposuction, and laser.
 During excision, sweat glands may be cut out.
 Similarly, during curettage they may be scraped out.
 During liposuction they may be removed by suction.
 Using lasers, tissue containing sweat glands is liquefied.
 Combinations of curettage and central excision, or of curettage and liposuction may be used, as well as combinations of liposuction and laser treatments.
 Dermatologists often have good results with these techniques.
 Each of these procedures can be done under local anesthesia (meaning that the patient is not completely "out") and in an office setting (as opposed to in a hospital setting).
 To learn more about these local surgical options for axillary (underarm) hyperhidrosis, click here.

 Please note that in most cases we do not recommend endoscopic thoracic sympathectomy (ETS) for excessive underarm sweating.
 While ETS is perhaps the most commonly discussed, (as well as criticized) surgery for hyperhidrosis, there are other, far less risky, and far more predictable, options for people who suffer from excessive sweating of the underarms.